saimahithae/Trump_ImmigrantStudent_SA/README.md

 #### 1. **Sentiment Distribution**
    - A pie chart illustrated the distribution of sentiments across all tweets.
 This showed the percentage of tweets categorized as positive, neutral, and negative.
+   - The pie chart displays the distribution of sentiments.
+The largest portion is neutral at 50.6%, followed by positive sentiments at 35.3%, and negative sentiments are the smallest at 14.1%.
    - The bar plot provided a count-based comparison, making it clear which sentiment category was dominant in the data.
+   - The bar chart displays the distribution of sentiments across three categories: Neutral, Positive, and Negative.
+The Neutral sentiment has the highest count, exceeding 40.
+Positive sentiment follows with a count slightly above 30, while Negative sentiment has the lowest count, around 10.

 #### 2. **Sentiment Trend Over Time**
    - A line plot showed the sentiment trend over time, with an additional 3-month moving average line to smooth fluctuations.
 This allowed for a clearer view of changes in sentiment regarding Trump’s policies over the selected period.
+   - It also displays the sentiment trend over time from April 2024 to November 2024.
+The sentiment score initially increases in May, peaks, and then drops sharply in June.
+It begins to recover in August and shows a positive trend by November.

 #### 3. **Top Positive and Negative Tweets**
    - Based on sentiment scores, the top positive and negative tweets were identified: